OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Render Target Override**: Overrides the Oculus-side render target (aka supersampling).
 Enabling it prevents Oculus applications from dynamically modifying this value.
 Warning: Is applied on top of the SteamVR supersampling value. (pixelsPerDisplayPixel setting in the vrsettings file)
 - **Grip Button mode**: Allows to set the grip button mode.
 (ToggleGrip setting in the vrsettings file)
+- **Toggle Delay**: Allows to configure the toggle delay.
+(ToggleDelay setting in the vrsettings file)
+- **Trigger As Grip**:  Swaps the trigger and grip.
+(TriggerAsGrip setting in the vrsettings file)
 - **Deadzone**: Allows to modify the simulated thumbsticks' deadzone.
 (ThumbDeadzone setting in the vrsettings file)
 - **Sensitivity**: Allows to modify the simulated thumbsticks' sensitivity.
 (ThumbSensitivity setting the vrsettings file)
 - **Yaw**: Allows to modify the touch controllers yaw orientation.
 (TouchYaw setting the vrsettings file)